raspberrypilearning/flower-generator/en/step_3.md

 ![screenshot](images/flower-6-code.png)

-You turn 60 degrees after each stamp which is 360 divided by 6.
+You turn 60 degrees after each stamp, which is 360 divided by 6.
 --- /hint ---
 --- /hints ---